“Hope” by George Frederic Watts

 Hope sitting on a globe, with bandaged eyes playing on a lyre which has all the strings broken but one out of which poor little tinkle she is trying to get all the music possible, listening with all her might to the little sound—do you like the idea?

-The female in the character is the depiction of Hope.
+The woman figure is the depiction of Hope.
 As first suggested, Watts shows her sitting on the globe, alone, blindfolded, and strumming a harp with only one string left.
 She is dressed in Grecian robes, the style depicted on the Elgin marbles, which Watts studied extensively in his youth.

 This painting has inspired countless artworks and stories.
 Lord Frederic Leighton used the painting as inspiration for his masterpiece, “Flaming June”, and Pablo Picasso was inspired by it for his own masterpiece, “The Old Guitarist”.
 In 1922, a film was inspired from it, as well as advertisements and lectures.
 It was also fairly popular as inspirational material.
 Printed versions of this painting were famously handed out to inspire the Egyptian public after their defeat from Israel in 1967.